maxijabase/MGEMod/README.md

 - Build visual arena placement and property editor
 - Implement config file generation from in-game setup
 - Add configuration templates and wizards for common map types

+### 2v2 ELO Display in HUD

+The ELO display logic in 2v2 mode is confusing since individual ELOs get merged/combined in 2v2 matches.
+The current implementation may not be relevant or useful for players in 2v2 scenarios.

+**Decision needed:**
+- Remove ELO display from 2v2 HUD entirely
+- Implement team-based ELO calculation and display
+- Show individual ELOs but with clear indication they're not used for 2v2 matchmaking
+- Redesign ELO system to be more intuitive for 2v2 gameplay

+### 2v2 Spawn Logic Bug

+Players sometimes spawn in the same location during 2v2 matches, causing immediate conflicts and poor gameplay experience.
+The spawn logic needs careful analysis to ensure proper spacing and fair positioning.

+**Investigation needed:**
+- Analyze current spawn point selection algorithm
+- Check for conflicts in spawn point assignment
+- Verify spawn point validation and collision detection
+- Test spawn logic across different map configurations

+### SQLite Format() Query Bug

+There's a mysterious Format() bug that occurs on 2v2 match end, caused by incorrect parameters being passed to the SQLite query formatting function.
+This bug is difficult to reproduce and solve.

+**Investigation needed:**
+- Trace the exact parameters being passed to Format() function
+- Check for type mismatches or null values in query parameters
+- Review SQLite query construction logic for 2v2 match end
+- Add better error handling and parameter validation